MeteoSwiss-APN/devops/CodeDev.rst

   spack dev-build -i ${COSMO_SPEC} ^/${DYCORE_HASH}

-Compile cosmo against a master version of the dycore
+Compile cosmo against a master/release version of the dycore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In case the local dycore has not been modified and you know it has been installed by jenkins, we can compile COSMO and link against the version installed by jenkins.